hashicorp/terraform-provider-aws/website/docs/r/vpc_peering_connection.html.markdown

 ## Notes

-If both VPCs are not in the same AWS account do not enable the `auto_accept` attribute.
+If both VPCs are not in the same AWS account and region do not enable the `auto_accept` attribute.
 The accepter can manage its side of the connection using the `aws_vpc_peering_connection_accepter` resource or accept the connection manually using the AWS Management Console, AWS CLI, through SDKs, etc.